 Simcox played collegiate baseball at Ole Miss, where he graduated in 1982 with a degree in marketing.
 As the Rebels' starting shortstop for two years after transferring from Cleveland State Community College, he was named All-Southeastern Conference as a senior, batting a team-high .374 and posting a fielding percentage of .940.
 During that same season, he set a NCAA record by striking out only one time in 194 plate appearances.

 Simcox was selected by the Houston Astros in the ninth round of the 1981 Major League Draft and went on to play three seasons of professional baseball before suffering a career-ending injury.
 He played 232 career minor league games, reaching as high as Double A Columbus with the Astros in 1983.

 A native of Chattanooga and a longtime resident of the Knoxville area, Simcox was inducted into the Greater Chattanooga Area Sports Hall of Fame in 2012.
 In 2013, he was inducted into the Cleveland State Community College Hall of Fame and most-recently, he was recognized by East Ridge High School as its 2014 Athletic Hall of Fame inductee.

-Simcox and his wife, Linda, make their home in Farragut, Tenn.
+Simcox and his wife, Linda, make their home in Farragut, Tennessee.
 Their daughter, Erin, is a 2014 graduate of the University of Tennessee, while their son, A.J., spent three seasons (2013-15) as starting shortstop for the Vols before being drafted in the 14th round by the Detroit Tigers in 2015.